 Prospective STL Student Editors are expected to participate in Legal Workshops and conduct fair amount of translations and Blue-Book work.
 Each prospective editor will be guided by his/her respective mentor.

-Only 2L J.D. & J.M. students are eligible to apply for membership.
+Both 2L J.D. & J.M. students and LL.M. students are eligible to apply for the editorial membership.
 Members serve on the Law Review during their 2L and 3L years.
 The selection process consists of several parts that evaluate applicants’ academic achievement, writing and editing skills, and other factors.